The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Nariai limit in the two--dimensional reduction

 \subsection{Interpretation in the 2D dilaton theory}

 In the two-dimensional dilaton-gravity framework, the Nariai configuration corresponds to a \emph{double root} of the Killing function $\xi(X)$,

-At this point, the static patch reaches its degenerate boundary: the black-hole and cosmological horizons coincide, the surface gravity and Hawking temperature vanish, and the two-dimensional metric becomes exactly $\mathrm{dS}_2$ with constant dilaton.
+At this point, the static patch reaches its degenerate boundary: the black-hole and cosmological horizons coincide, and the surface gravities defined with respect to the original SdS static Killing field vanish.
+After the near-horizon rescaling, however, the limiting two-dimensional metric is $\mathrm{dS}_2$ with constant dilaton and has its own finite temperature with respect to the rescaled Nariai time.
 This configuration represents the limiting equilibrium state of neutral Schwarzschild--de~Sitter spacetime in both the four-dimensional and two-dimensional descriptions.